nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Tagging an existing student in the current students list.

    1. Test case: `tag s/STUDENT_NUMBER t/TAG`<br>
-      Expected: The student with STUDENT_NUMBER is tagged with the new TAG.
+      Expected: All tags of student with STUDENT_NUMBER will be replaced with TAG.

-      <br><br>
-2. Adding a new student with tags.
+2. Adding a new tags to student.

-   1. Test case: `add n/NAME p/PHONE e/EMAIL s/STUDENT_NUMBER c/CLASS_NUMBER [t/TAG]...`<br>
+   1. Test case: `tag s/STUDENT_NUMBER /add t/TAG`<br>
-      Expected: The student with NAME, STUDENT_NUMBER, EMAIL and TAG is added to the list.
-Details of the added student shown in the result display box.
+      Expected: The student with STUDENT_NUMBER will have TAG added to existing tags.

+3. Deleting tags from student.

+   1. Test case: `tag s/STUDENT_NUMBER /delete t/TAG`<br>
+      Expected: The student with STUDENT_NUMBER will have the `Tag` TAG removed from existing tags.
+(Even if the student does not have TAG tagged, the command ensures that the student will not have TAG as one of the tags of the student)

+4. Deleting all tags from student.

+   1. Test case: `tag s/STUDENT_NUMBER t/`<br>
+      Expected: The student with STUDENT_NUMBER will have all tags removed.

+5. Attempt to tag a student not in the currently student list.

+   1. Test case: Tag command with a student number that is not in the list.
+      Expected: Error message is shown in the display result.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Planned Enhancements**